 In other words, Vans will last you a long time if you use them for lifting.
 They can even help you add some lateral speed and agility training to your general exercise routine.

-If you’re a lifter on a tight budget and I present you with a pair of specialized lifting shoes that cost around $200 and a pair of shoes that are decent enough to get the job done with less than half the price, which one would you pick?
+If you’re a lifter on a tight budget and I present you with a pair of specialized lifting shoes that cost around $200 and a pair of decent enough shoes to get the job done with less than half the price, which one would you pick?

-When Should You Consider NOT Wearing Vans For Lifting?
+When Should You Consider NOT Wearing Vans For Weightlifting?

 As I mentioned above, Vans are not specialized, traditional lifting shoes.
 So unless you’re looking for something affordable or you lift casually, Vans won’t help you achieve anything close to professional performance.

-- Powerlift 4 – These shoes are more sturdy than flexible which translates into better stability.
+These shoes are more sturdy than flexible, which translates into better stability.
 This, in addition to the foam lining and lower heel height, makes for a great shoe for squatting and powerlifting.

-- Nike Romaleos – Great for powerlifting and weightlifting, the thick upper and the heavy build of this shoe ensures better stability under the heaviest loads.
+Great for powerlifting and weightlifting, this shoe's thick upper and heavy build ensures better stability under the heaviest loads.

 However, if you’re in the market for a good general, flat-soled shoe to suit general activities in the gym, vans are a reliable, cheaper option.